-R already contains two differentiation functions: D and deriv.
-D does simple univariate differentiation. "deriv" uses D to do multivariate differentiation.
-The output of "D" is an expression, whereas the output of "deriv" can be an executable function.
+R already contains two differentiation functions: stats::D and stats:deriv.
+D does simple univariate differentiation while deriv uses D to do multivariate differentiation.
+The output of D is an expression, whereas the output of deriv can be an executable function.